coderalo/NeuralNetwork/README.md

 # NeuralNetwork
-a python implement of vanilla neural network
+A python implementation of vanilla (for now) neural network.

 Prerequisites
 -------------